xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 The final layer that needs generating is the Real Surface Area raster from the DEM.
 The tools should have all been tested to check your R integration is working in the initial setup.
 Refer to the workflow diagram in the overview section for an explanation of the process to calculate the real surface area from a DEM.

-In the Processing Toolbox, under Models, click on model A4 Generate Real Surface Area Raster.
+In the Processing Toolbox, under Models, click on model **A4 Generate Real Surface Area Raster**.

 |SubA_A4_tool_interface|